 Like what you see?
 Check out my Portfolio & work with me or any Havenly designer, & spruce up your home with Havenly, the platform that has revolutionized online interior design since 2013!
 Offering online interior design services & home decor from the best online interior designers at an affordable price!
 Take 25% off your first design TODAY!

 There’s no doubt that the Mid-Century Modern movement has left a lasting impression on the world of design and is one of the most popular interior design styles.
 This distinctive style, with its simple forms, bold colors, and organic materials, is as popular today as it was when it first burst onto the scene in 1945.

 One great way to incorporate this look into your home is with tiles.
 Tiles can be used in a variety of ways to create a mid-century modern design, from floors to walls to backsplashes.
 They are durable, easy to clean and come in a wide range of colors and styles.

 Plus, they can help to create the illusion of more space, which is perfect for smaller homes.
 So if you’re looking for a way to add a touch of mid-century modern elements to your home, consider using tiles.

 Mid-Century Modern tile backsplashes are usually made with natural wood features.
 Turn-of-the-century designers often used Teak because of its very uniform grain pattern.
 Mid-Century Modern fans love everything wood, including paneling and furniture.

-You can use ceramic Mid-Century Modern tile to get creative and include more of the outdoors in your design.
+You can use a ceramic Mid-Century Modern tile design to get creative and include more of the outdoors in your design.
 Wood is an amazing material that can be used in a variety of ways to create beautiful and unique designs.